gawy/CarND-Kidnapped-Vehicle-Project/README.md

 Project has Googletest framework integrated as part of the structure.
 All unit tests are contained in `test` folder.

+ATTENTION: for certain tests that use average values to compare with a larger number of particles is required.
+Recommended is to have above 100.

+Tests unfortunatelly may produce one time errors due to distribution of values and random nature of some data.

 There are 2 ways to run all tests:
 1. Directly via googletest executable `make && ./gtest_suite`
 2. Via CTest command `make test`.
 In this case only short summary will be printed without any detailed of actual tests.